top of page

 This has been the way for over 100 years:

-the Jewish residents of the country plan by the Civil calendar, yet they constantly peek at the Hebrew calendar to see "when the holiday falls," just to make sure everything runs according to plan, including holidays and vacations tied to the seasons.
+the Jewish residents of the country plan according to the Civil calendar, yet constantly peek at the Hebrew calendar to see "when the holiday falls," just to make sure everything runs according to plan, including holidays and vacations tied to the seasons.

 The Israeli routine and its annual calendar are influenced by both the natural seasons and the holiday seasons, which are set by tradition and religious observance.
 There's a historical and conscious connection between them, and this connection dictates the daily schedule.
-This is how we have the "education system's summer vacation" or the "Knesset's winter session", and this is how we say "before the holidays" or "after the holidays", and each of these has different characteristics and dates that shift from year to year – between the Hebrew and Gregorian calendars.
+This is how we have .the school year's summer break or the "Knesset's winter session", and this is how we say "before the holidays" or "after the holidays", and each of these has different characteristics and dates that shift from year to year – between the Hebrew and Gregorian calendars.

 For example: Rosh Hashanah, the Jewish New Year holiday.